 The County Board of Review

-This appointed county administrative body reviews and can revise the Assessor’s valuations, also pursuant to a timely filed complaint, the schedule for which is determined each year by each Board.
+This elected Cook County administrative body reviews and can revise the Assessor’s valuations, also pursuant to a timely filed complaint, the schedule for which is determined each year by each Board.
 The Board of Review publishes annually its Filing Date Schedule.
 The filing of an Assessor complaint is not a prerequisite to file a complaint before the Board of Review.

 Illinois Property Tax Appeal Board (PTAB)